RexAudio/VCV/README.md

 ## Notes
 The delay mode uses delays with inverted polarity to create PWM.
 To avoid clicks when changing notes, the plugin uses crossfaded delays when the V/oct input changes by a semitone or more, and uses delay time glide for smaller or very fast pitch changes to track legato, vibrato and fast arpeggios in the V/Oct signals.

 The comparator mode uses a level threshold and outputs a positive pulse when the input is above the threshold, and a negative pulse otherwise.
 This mode also uses a gate to prevent DC offset.
-The output of this mode is loud, so we recommend using a vca after it.
-This mode can cause aliasing.
+Comparators can cause aliasing.
 To reduce the sharpness caused by these methods of PWM, the plugin also contains lowpass filters.